Geoffrey H. Parke-Taylor

 Geoffrey Howard Parke-Taylor (1920 – 11 May 2009) was a Canadian professor in the fields of Old Testament and Hebrew at Wycliffe College, Anglican Theological College and Huron University College.
 He also was Dean of Theology at Huron University College.

 Education

-Revel earned his Doctorate of Divinity with his thesis entitled Forensic and non-forensic elements in St. Paul's ideas of justification and righteousness, at Wycliffe College.
+Geoffrey H. Parke-Taylor earned his B.A. and M.A. at Toronto.
+He also holds a LTh., B.D. and his Doctorate of Divinity with his thesis entitled Forensic and non-forensic elements in St. Paul's ideas of justification and righteousness, at Wycliffe College.
 He was awarded honorary doctorates from Trinity College and Huron College.